xliberty2008x/gitlab-gemini-cli/README.md

 ### 📝 Observability
 - Set `GITLAB_MCP_LOG_LEVEL` (`error`, `warn`, `info`, `debug`) to mirror every MCP tool request/response in CI logs.
 Default is `debug`, and sensitive fields such as file contents and note bodies are automatically redacted.
+- Gemini CLI runs with `--debug` and telemetry logging enabled (see pipelines for `gemini-telemetry.log` output).

 ## 🔧 CLI Commands